The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 The findings of my American History discovery Ultimately

-(Richard Henry Lee, Francis Lightfoot Lee) were the only pair of brothers to have signed of the Declaration of Independence.
+(Richard Henry Lee, Francis Lightfoot Lee) who were the only pair of brothers to have signed of the Declaration of Independence.

 (above) Picture of my bridge interview with FOX in 2020.